openstack/neutron/doc/source/admin/config-ovs-dpdk.rst

   If huge pages are not present in the guest, the interface will appear but will not function.
 * Expect performance degradation of services using tap devices: these devices do not support DPDK.
-Example services include DVR and FWaaS.
+Example services include DVR.
 * When the ``ovs_use_veth`` option is set to ``True``, any traffic sent from a DHCP namespace will have an incorrect TCP checksum.
   This means that if ``enable_isolated_metadata`` is set to ``True`` and